ppnaik1890/eBPF-HandsOn/ReadMe.md

 $ sudo apt install clang llvm libelf-dev libpcap-dev gcc-multilib build-essential libbpf-dev
 ```
 ## Kernel headers dependency
-The Linux kernel provides a number of header files, which are usually i$ sudo apt install linux-headers-$(uname -r)tributions usually provide a software package with these headers.
+The Linux kernel provides a number of header files, which are usually installed in `/usr/include/linux`.
+The different Linux distributions usually provide a software package with these headers.

 Some of the header files (we depend on) are located in the kernel tree under `include/uapi/linux/` (e.g. `include/uapi/linux/bpf.h`), but you should not include those files as they go through a conversion process when exported/installed into distros’ `/usr/include/linux` directory.
 In the kernel git tree you can run the command: make headers_install which will create a lot of headers files in directory “`usr/`”.

+For now, this tutorial depends on kernel headers package provided by your distro.

 For now, this tutorial depends on kernel headers package provided by your distro.